sarapapi/sarapapi.github.io/content/post/LRECCOLING2024accepted/index.md

 ---
 title: My first Microsoft internship paper was accepted at ASRU 2023 🎊
-date: '2023-11-28'
+date: '2024-02-20'
 ---

 ![png](paper.png)

-I am very happy to announce that the first paper prepared during my internship at Microsoft has been accepted at [ASRU 2023](http://www.asru2023.org/), with pre-print available at: [https://arxiv.org/pdf/2307.03354.pdf](https://arxiv.org/pdf/2307.03354.pdf)
+🎉 I am glad to announce that our paper "How do Hyenas deal with Human Speech?
+Speech Recognition and Translation with ConfHyena", co-authored with Marco Gaido, Matteo Negri, and Luisa Bentivogli from Fondazione Bruno Kessler (FBK), has been accepted at [LREC-COLING 2024](https://lrec-coling-2024.org/)!

+ Preprint is available on arXiv: [https://arxiv.org/abs/2402.13208](https://arxiv.org/abs/2402.13208)